RekhaDivvi/DevOps-Cheatsheets/Docker/README.md

 dockerd command is used to run daemon while docker commands are the client commands that are used by an user to interact with docker.

 ### 7. What is docker socket file?
-- It is used to communicate with the main Docker daemon by the Docker API and the Docker CLI to execute Docker commands.
-This socket can also be used to communicate with the daemon from within a container.
+- Docker socket file is used to communicate with the main docker daemon (process) by default.
+It is the entry point for a Docker API.
+This socket is used by Docker CLI by default to execute docker commands.
 - The Docker daemon can listen for Docker Engine API requests via three different types of Socket: unix , tcp , and fd .
-By default, a unix domain socket (or IPC socket) is created at /var/run/docker. sock , requiring either root permission, or docker group membership.
+By default, a unix domain socket (or IPC socket) is created at /var/run/docker.sock , requiring either root permission, or docker group membership.
 - A lot of Service Meshes like Consul, and System Monitoring Services like Newrelic and DataDog ask to mount /var/run/docker.sock to collect container information.
 For example, on DataDog the dd-agent user must have permissions to access the docker.sock to get real time logs that are indexed by default.